uzura8/terraform-aws-template/README.md

 # terraform-aws-template

 ### Build enviroment of Terraform exicution
-You have to install AWS-CLI, terraform, jq, npm on enviroment of terraform exicution
+You have to install AWS-CLI, terraform, jq, npm on enviroment of terraform execution

 #### Setup enviroment on mac
 ```bash